BobLd/PdfPigMLNetBlockClassifier/README.md

 [AutoML](https://docs.microsoft.com/en-us/dotnet/machine-learning/automate-training-with-model-builder) model builder was used.
 The model was trained on a subset of the [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet#getting-data) dataset.
 See their license [here](https://cdla.io/permissive-1-0/).

+# Results
+Results are based on PubLayNet's validation dataset, where the page segmentation is known.
+For real life use, a page segmenter will be needed (see PdfPig's [PageSegmenters](https://github.com/UglyToad/PdfPig/tree/master/src/UglyToad.PdfPig.DocumentLayoutAnalysis/PageSegmenter)).
+The quality of the page segmentation  will impact the results.
 ## Metrics for multi-class classification model
 ```
 MicroAccuracy = 0.9369, a value between 0 and 1, the closer to 1, the better